-For decades if not centuries, learning as a way to impact human development while seeking behavioral change has been understood and considered as a cognitive transference of information and concepts or explained by Piaget as a cognitive adaptation, says Gagne (1968).
-However, newer definitions of learning and human development consider this process as a dynamic and systematic sequence of changes that occurs from conception to death, argues Sigelman & Rider (2014).
+For decades if not centuries, learning as a way to impact human development while seeking behavioral change has been understood and considered as a cognitive transference of information and concepts.
+Piaget labels this as cognitive adaptation, says Gagne (1968).
+Newer definitions of learning and human development consider this process as a dynamic and systematic sequence of changes that occurs from conception to death, argues Sigelman & Rider (2014).
 Furthermore, this process of learning and human development contemplate several aspects and stages of systematic change which includes gains and losses as a part of growth.
 Sigelman & Rider, (2014) as well as other authors (Payne & Issacs, 2016), define three broad domains where learning influences human development.
 They are; Physical development, Cognitive development and Psychosocial development.